 Jodi’s family, and many of the other parishioners at St. Liborius Catholic Church in Polo, SD, went to church at every opportunity during the Holy Triduum: Holy Thursday, Good Friday, the Easter Vigil on Holy Saturday, and morning Mass on Easter Sunday.
 Today, our family goes on Holy Thursday, Good Friday, and either Holy Saturday or Easter Sunday.
 It’s a beautiful way to enter into that period of uncertainty and darkness, then light and joy, that Jesus’s disciples experienced between the Last Supper and Christ’s Resurrection.

 One more thing before I share some links: attending Mass on every Sunday and all Holy Days of Obligation is one of the five Precepts of the Catholic Church — the minimum requirements to be a practicing Catholic.
 Receiving Holy Communion is not required every Sunday, however, receiving Holy Communion at least once during the Easter season (which is Easter Sunday through Pentecost Sunday) is required.
 Receiving the sacrament of Reconciliation once a year is also one of the precepts — and since being cleansed of all serious sins is required to receive Our Lord worthily, Lent is a great time of year to get to Confession so you can receive Holy Communion at Easter.

 - What’s the Deal With Palms on Palm Sunday?

-- For a nutshell summary of the meaning behind the palm on Palm Sunday, check out Catholic Online’s FAQs About Lent.
+- For a nutshell summary of the meaning behind the palms on Palm Sunday, check out Catholic Online’s FAQs About Lent.